juristr/juristr.github.com/content/blog/2019-12-07-ngbe2019-formly-talk.md

 - [Slides](http://bit.ly/ngbe2019-formly-slides)
 - [GitHub Repository](http://bit.ly/ngbe2019-formly-repo)

-Expect some more content to land on this blog about Formly in the next weeks :smiley.
+Expect some more content to land on this blog about Formly in the next weeks :smiley:.